secondRZ/swe-interview/topics/unity-and-game-dev.md

 1. **Ideation**
    1. Satisfy this requirement first: "It turns out that it boils down to a kind of pragmatic freedom to roam coupled with an odd combination of social factors.
 The fundamental human desire to master an environment in concert with the stories that these games generate for the player seems to be utterly compelling, independent of any idea of skill, progression … or even the game being actually finished and fully playable.
 You could lose years trying to figure this out fully."
    2. Next come up with new and interesting characters that can be latched on to \(and easily promoted\).
-With full backstories. \("You should know how much change is in their pockets at any given time."\)
+With full backstories. \("You should know how much change is in their pockets at any given time."\).
    3. Then come up with an amazing story arc and backdrop. \(Feel free to use inspiration from sources we've screenshot and saved\).
    4. How will you be marketing the game?
 What's the marketing budget?
 IG ads?
 Other ads?
 PR?
 Influencers?
 Reddit mods of /r/gaming?
 What percentage of revenue from the game will go back into marketing?
 For every 1 person that plays the game, 3 more should be spawned.
 So if the game is super viral \(each person is telling 3 friends\), then no ads are necessary.
 If not, then hopefully the game is sticky enough that the revenue from 1 person playing pays for acquiring 3 new players plus profit.
    5. Finally solidify your revenue streams for this particular game.
 Ads only?
 IAP to get rid of ads?
 Other IAPs?
 2. **Production**
    1. **Design**:
       1. Deciding _how_ the game should play and feel \(What are the perfect settings and platforms for the game?
 If it's mobile it should pass the toilet test **and** the quick show off test.
 If console then the Saturday on my own test \(Jak and Daxter, Uncharted\) **or** the party/everyone will have fun test \(Wii Sports, Rocket League\).
 2D vs 3D?
 Sound effects inspirations.
 Soundrack inspirations.
 Overall mood?
 Physics inspirations.\)
       2. Upon first playing the game, how are your subjects gifted with **surprise and delight**.
-How is the game both **new** and **recognizable** at the same time?
+How is the game both **new** and **recognizable** at the same time? \(Ex: Rocket league is soccer, but with cars.
+Flappy birds had a Mario feel, but it was a bird.\)
       3. What are the set of problems that your subject has to solve?
       4. How do these problems vary in design and difficulty \(levels\)?
       5. What are the risks and rewards that they have to balance at any given moment?